Tron: Legacy

-Tron: Legacy (stylized as TRON: Legacy) is a 2010 American science fiction action film directed by Joseph Kosinski (in his feature directorial debut) and written by Adam Horowitz and Edward Kitsis, from a story by Horowitz, Kitsis, Brian Klugman, and Lee Sternthal.
-It serves as a sequel to Tron (1982), whose director Steven Lisberger returned to produce.
-The cast includes Jeff Bridges and Bruce Boxleitner reprising their roles as Kevin Flynn and Alan Bradley, respectively, as well as Garrett Hedlund, Olivia Wilde, James Frain, Beau Garrett and Michael Sheen.
-The story follows Flynn's adult son Sam, who responds to a message from his long-lost father and is transported into a virtual reality called "the Grid", where Sam, his father, and the algorithm Quorra must stop the malevolent program Clu from invading the real world.
+Tron: Legacy is a 2010 American science fiction action film directed by Joseph Kosinski, and written by Adam Horowitz and Edward Kitsis.
+It is the second installment in the Tron series and a sequel to Tron (1982).
+The film stars Jeff Bridges, Garrett Hedlund, Olivia Wilde, Bruce Boxleitner, and Michael Sheen.
+The story follows Kevin Flynn's adult son Sam, who responds to a message from his long-lost father and is transported into a virtual reality called "the Grid", where Sam, his father, and the algorithm Quorra must stop the malevolent program Clu from invading the real world.

 Interest in creating a sequel to Tron arose after the film garnered a cult following.
-After much speculation, Walt Disney Pictures began a concerted effort in 2005 to devise Tron: Legacy, with the hiring of Klugman and Sternthal as writers.
+After much speculation, Walt Disney Pictures began a concerted effort in 2005 to devise a sequel, with the hiring of Brian Klugman and Lee Sternthal as writers.
 Kosinski was recruited as director two years later.
-As he was not optimistic about Disney's Matrix-esque approach to the film, Kosinski filmed a high-concept, which he used to conceptualise the universe of Tron: Legacy and convince the studio to greenlight the film.
+As he was not optimistic about Disney's The Matrix-esque approach to the film, Kosinski filmed a concept trailer, which he used to conceptualize the universe of Tron: Legacy and convince the studio to greenlight the film.
 Principal photography took place in Vancouver over 67 days, in and around the city's central business district.
 Most sequences were shot in 3D and ten companies were involved with the extensive visual effects work.
 Chroma keying and other techniques were used to allow more freedom in creating effects.
-Daft Punk composed the musical score, incorporating orchestral sounds with their trademark electronic music.
+Daft Punk composed the musical score, incorporating their trademark electronic music with orchestral sounds.

-Tron: Legacy premiered in Tokyo on November 30, 2010, and was theatrically released in the United States and Canada on December 17, 2010.
-Disney vigorously promoted the film across multiple media platforms, including merchandising, consumer products, theme parks and advertising.
-Upon its release, the film received mixed reviews from film critics, who praised the visual effects, production design and soundtrack, but criticized the character development, cast performance and story.
-The film grossed $400 million during its worldwide theatrical run against a $170 million production budget.
-The film was nominated for an Oscar for Best Sound Editing at the 83rd Academy Awards, but lost to Inception.
-Like its predecessor, Tron: Legacy has been described as a cult film.
+Tron: Legacy premiered in Tokyo on November 30, 2010, and was released in the United States on December 17, by Walt Disney Studios Motion Pictures.
+Disney vigorously promoted the film across multiple media platforms, including merchandising, consumer products, theme parks, and advertising.
+The film received mixed reviews from critics, and was a commercial success, grossing $410 million against a $170 million budget.
+The film was nominated for an Best Sound Editing at the 83rd Academy Awards.
+Like its predecessor, Tron: Legacy has been described as a cult film since its release.
+A further sequel, Tron: Ares, was released in 2025.